coveooss/easy-file-pusher/README.md

 ## Supported Operating Systems

-Since the tool was developed using .NET Core, it can be executed on the operating systems supported by .NET Core, i.e., Windows, macOS, and Linux.
-An executable for each supported operating system is available for download.
+Since the tool was developed using .NET 8, it can be executed on the operating systems supported by .NET 8, i.e., Windows, macOS, and Linux.

 Note that the macOS executable has not been signed with a certificate.
-As a result, running it requires a minor adjustment to work around a security warning:
+If you get a security warning when running it, you might have to do a minor adjustment:

 1. Unzip the executable file.
 2. Control-click (or right-click) the file > **Open**/**Open with** > **Utilities** > **Terminal**.
 If **Terminal** isn't available, change **Enable: Recommended Applications** to **Enable: All Applications**.